aquamoth/node-http-status/README.md

 Based on the [Java Apache HttpStatus API](http://hc.apache.org/httpclient-3.x/apidocs/org/apache/commons/httpclient/HttpStatus.html).
 All status codes defined in RFC1945 (HTTP/1.0), RFC2616 (HTTP/1.1), RFC2518 (WebDAV) and RFC6585 (Additional HTTP Status Codes) are supported.

-The TypeScript file creates the module `HttpStatus` that exports the various status codes as constants, and a function `getStatusText()` that returns the english plaintext for the requested status code.
+The TypeScript file exports an object with the various status codes as properties, and a function `getStatusText()` that returns the english plaintext for the requested status code.

 The ambition was to make it easy to require the status codes using RequireJS.